PGY2: Internal Medicine (UC Medical Center)

 This residency project is completed over the course of the academic year and incorporates objectives from Competency Areas R2 and E5.

-Longitudinal project
+Longitudinal Project

 The PGY2 resident will have the choice of completing the required longitudinal residency project within one of two tracks: process improvement or traditional research.
 The process improvement track will require the resident to be involved in the initiation, sustainment, and evaluation of a new process improvement or practice advancement.
 The traditional research track will include a retrospective clinical evaluation.
 The resident will receive direct mentorship from members of the project group and other expert personnel.
-A timeline is established by the resident and his/her project to ensure the resident stays on schedule for completion of residency objectives.
+A timeline is established by the resident and his/her project to ensure the resident stays on schedule for the completion of residency objectives.

-Poster presentation
+Poster Presentation

-The PGY2 pharmacy resident will present project design at the Vizient® Consortium Pharmacy Network Meeting, project update at Great Lakes Pharmacy Residents Conference, and complete results at the UCMC Pharmacy Research Symposium.
+The PGY2 pharmacy resident will present project design at the Vizient® Consortium Pharmacy Network Meeting, project update at the Great Lakes Pharmacy Residents Conference, and complete results at the UCMC Pharmacy Research Symposium.
 Additional opportunities are available for the resident to submit for consideration to present at local, regional, and national forums.

-Platform presentation
+Platform Presentation

 Full results of the residency project will be presented during at least one of several potential regional forums.

-Publication opportunities
+Publication Opportunities

 The resident is required to complete a full project report suitable for publication as a residency program requirement.
 The resident will be encouraged, with guidance and assistance from the project team, to develop a manuscript to submit to a peer-reviewed journal for consideration.